 Meeting Agenda Template

-When organizing a meeting it is recommended that you use the following format to prepare and share the meeting agenda with all participants.
+When organizing a meeting, it is recommended to use the following format to prepare and share the meeting agenda with all participants.

 # Participants Meeting lead: outline the one person who is leading the meeting - List all meeting participants # Agenda - [ ] List the points that need to be addressed during the meeting ## Expected Outcome Describe or list what we should achieve with the meeting and the resources to be produced (if any). # Notes Add the meeting notes here. # Action Points - [ ] Add follow-up actions if necessary **with an owner for each action**